tezosprime/tezosprime/README.md

 * can be pseudonymously used

-Neither the developers of Tezos' nor the "Tezos Prime Foundation" (to the degree such a thing can be said to exist) cannot and will not ask for your identity to use the network.
+Neither the developers of Tezos' nor the "Tezos Prime Foundation" (to the degree such a thing can be said to exist) can ask for your identity to use the network.
 We are not asking you to trust us.
 You do not have to trust us.
 All fundraising will be done in a way where contributions can be made on an existing cryptocurrency blockchain that supports pseudonymous users.
 Furthermore, in exchange for funds raised there will be published Merkle roots of intermediate ledger states (before the network begins) so that everyone has the ability to pseudonymously prove they are entitled to a certain amount of prime tezzies.

 ## Current Status